Generative Quantile Regression with Variability Penalty: Introduction

 where $F_{Y \mid \bm{X}}$ is the conditional cumulative distribution function of $Y$ given $\bm X$.
-For a fixed quantile level $\tau \in (0, 1)$, linear quantile regression aims to model \eqref{quantilefn} as a linear combination of $\bm{X}$, i.e. $Q_{Y \mid \bm{X}} (\tau) = \bm{X}^\top \bm{\beta}_{\tau}$.
-Linear quantile regression is less sensitive to outliers than least squares regression and is more robust when the assumption of iid Gaussian residual errors is violated \citep{koenker2001quantile,koenker2017handbook}.
-Thus, it is widely used for modeling heterogeneous data and heterogeneous covariate-response associations.

-Numerous extensions and variants of quantile regression have been proposed.
-In order to reveal complex nonlinear structures, \textit{nonparametric} quantile regression is frequently considered \citep{chaudhuri2002nonparametric, li2021nonparametric, koenker1994Biometrika}.
+For a fixed quantile level $\tau \in (0, 1)$, linear quantile regression aims to model \eqref{quantilefn} as $Q_{Y \mid \bm{X}} (\tau) = \bm{X}^\top \bm{\beta}_{\tau}$.
+Linear quantile regression is less sensitive to outliers than least squares regression and is more robust when the assumption of independent and identically distributed (iid) Gaussian residual errors is violated \citep{koenker2001quantile,koenker2017handbook}.
+Thus, it is widely used for modeling heterogeneous covariate-response associations.
+To reveal complex nonlinear structures, \textit{nonparametric} quantile regression has also been proposed \citep{chaudhuri2002nonparametric, li2021nonparametric, koenker1994Biometrika}.
 For some function class $\mathcal{F}$, nonparametric quantile regression aims to estimate $f(\bm{X}, \tau) \in \mathcal{F}$ for $Q_{Y \mid \bm{X}}(\tau) = f(\bm{X}, \tau)$ at a given quantile level $\tau$.
-Many existing nonparametric quantile methods are based on either kernel smoothing or basis expansions.
-While quantile regression has traditionally focused on estimating the conditional quantile function at a single $\tau$-th quantile level, \textit{composite} (or \textit{joint}) quantile regression aims to estimate multiple quantile levels \textit{simultaneously} for a set of $K \geq 2$ quantiles $\{ \tau_1, \tau_2, \ldots, \tau_K \}$.
-Some nonparametric methods for composite quantile regression are proposed in \cite{zou2008composite}, \cite{jiang2012oracle}, \cite{jiang2012single}, and \cite{xu2017composite}.
+While quantile regression has traditionally focused on estimating $f(\bm{X}, \tau)$ a single $\tau$-th quantile, \textit{joint} quantile regression aims to estimate multiple quantile levels \textit{simultaneously} for a set of $K \geq 2$ quantiles $\{ \tau_1, \tau_2, \ldots, \tau_K \}$ \citep{zou2008composite, jiang2012oracle, xu2017composite}.